Regular breast checks helps detect cancer early which can greatly increase the chances of recovery as well as provide more treatment options.

 No. This promotion is valid for women with no breast problem.
 Please continue to see your doctor.

-• Mammogram is the most effective method in detecting breast cancer early.
+- Mammogram is the most effective method in detecting breast cancer early.
 At the same time, you should also be aware that mammograms are not always 100% accurate.
-They can sometimes show false “positive” or false “negative” results.
+They can sometimes show false “positive” or false “negative”

 A false “positive” result is when mammogram indicates that there may be a cancer when cancer is not present.
 A false “negative” is when the mammogram does not show any signs of cancer when cancer is actually present.